-The gas stream composition [oxygen (O_2) and carbon dioxide content (CO_2)] of the flue gas was measured according to EPA Method 3/3A procedures using a Reference Method Continuous Emission Monitoring (CEM) system.
-EPA protocol gas standards were used to calibrate the O_2/CO_2 analyzer.
+The gas stream composition [oxygen (O2) and carbon dioxide content (CO2)] of the flue gas was measured according to EPA Method 3A procedures using a Reference Method Continuous Emission Monitoring (CEM) system.
+A non-dispersive infrared (NDIR) analyzer was used to measure CO2 and a paramagnetic analyzer was used to measure O2 concentrations.